deduced/mvpeeps-6739e/src/pages/index.md

   - type: hero_section
     section_id: hero
     title: >-
-      This is an Award Winning Agency Based in Charlotte and Focusing on Getting Your Startup To Market.
+      We are an Award Winning Agency Based in Charlotte and Focusing on Getting Your Startup To Market.
     content: >
       We get your product to market fast.
 We work closely with you and your team